 Trade Analysis and Barrier Resolution

 Wiley's WTO capabilities also include the analysis of countries' trade commitments, particularly in complex trade areas such as telecommunications and services, and the elimination of trade barriers through WTO channels other than the dispute settlement system.
-Our attorneys assist clients in identifying foreign trade barriers and raising issues bilaterally through WTO committees including the Committee on Subsidies and Countervailing Measures and the Committee on Technical Barriers to Trade.
+Our attorneys assist clients in identifying foreign trade barriers and raising issues bilaterally through WTO committees, including the Committee on Subsidies and Countervailing Measures and the Committee on Technical Barriers to Trade.

-- Antidumping and Countervailing Duties/Import Relief Proceedings
+- Antidumping and Countervailing Duties/Trade Remedy Cases

 - Customs Law and Compliance